The Petit Lenormand deck is available now. Limited stock

 Archetype

-The tower that accepts the cut.
+The tower that consents to the cut.

 Shadow work